-5.2 Archive Operations
+5.1 Archive Operations

-The CDDIS has been operating for over 30 years.
+The CDDIS has been operating for over 35 years.
 During that time procedures and processes have grown to meet both existing data archive needs and new requirements, which over time had become unwieldy and hard to support.
 Therefore, CDDIS conducted a complete review of the entire data ingest operations system in early 2016 to identify and correct process inefficiencies in and improve the QC of incoming files.

 Software development included the addition of more automation capabilities, better redundancy, easier supportability, and common code sharing.
-The staff developed and integrated new software to perform routine checksums of and anti-virus scanning on all incoming files.
-The new operations software was implemented for GNSS data processing prior to the transition to the new hardware system and is now fully operational on this new system.
-Testing on other data types (e.g., SLR and DORIS) will start in early 2017.
+The staff developed and integrated new software to perform consistent processing on all data types.
+This new software performs routine checksums of and anti-virus scanning on all incoming files, extracts consistent file-level and content-level metadata, and consistently tracks file and content errors.
+The new operations software was implemented for GNSS data processing prior to the transition to the new hardware system and is now fully operational.
+In 2017, the software was implemented on other data types uploaded and archived at CDDIS (e.g., SLR and DORIS); testing on incoming VLBI data and product files will continue in 2018.